cryptoadvance/specter-desktop/babel/README.md

 You can now directly edit the file.
 But we want to use the version you just updated in Poedit.

-On your computer, navigate to the `messages.po` file and open it with a simple text editor (macOS: TextEdit; win: Notepad).
+On your computer, navigate to the `messages.po` file and open it with a simple text editor (macOS: TextEdit; Windows: Notepad).
 We have to make sure that the text editor doesn't change the file when it opens it (more complex editors might try to reformat the file).
 Copy the entire contents of the file.

 Back in your browser, delete all the content in the editing window (click into the editing area and CTRL-A to select all, then delete), then paste your latest text into the online editing window.